Set up one or more projects

 For our enterprise users who are hosting their own instance, you'll also need to set up SMTP in coronerd before users can receive invitations.

-For more information, see users.
+For more information, see Account Management.